 or more than a century, music has been an important component of campus life at Hesston.
-The Music department offers students unique and varied performance opportunities.
-Two Hesston College choirs, Hesston College Chorale and Bel Canto Singers, offer students an artistic outlet and a place to advance singing skills.
-Founded in 2006, the Hesston College Concert Band generates strong performances from within the canon of symphonic band literature.
+The music department offers students unique and varied performance opportunities.
+Two Hesston College choirs – Bel Canto Singers and Global Voices – offer students an artistic outlet and a place to advance singing skills.
+The college offers a variety of instrumental opportunities.
 Auditions are required for membership in each ensemble.

 Hesston College has outstanding indoor and outdoor facilities for recreation.

 Yost Center houses two basketball courts, two volleyball courts and locker rooms.
 Campus Activities Center provides a second gym space, with two basketball or three volleyball courts and indoor soccer pitch.

 Outdoor facilities include four lighted tennis courts, a soccer field, baseball and softball diamonds, disc golf course and sand volleyball court.
 Soccer, softball and baseball game facilities are lit for night games.
 The Hesston community has an 18-hole golf course with jogging/biking trails and six additional lighted tennis courts.
 Students also have easy walking access to Dyck Arboretum of the Plains, which provides walking trails through naturalistic landscaping.